White 9-18 Investment Casting Master Alloy-Per Troy Ounce (20DWT)

 Flask Temperature: Normal recommended temperature in the range of 580 C to 700 C / 1076° F – 1292° F depending on size of flask, karat & type of jewelry.

-Fluxing white gold is extremely important to pick-up oxides.
+Fluxing white gold is extremely important for collecting oxides.
 Boric Acid is the recommended flux.
 Do not use carbon fluxes or any fluxes designed for refining; i.e., soda ash, saltpeter, etc. Avoid flux in bottom pour automatic casting units.

 Quench Time: 10 – 15 minutes.